Get News & Updates Directly To Your Inbox

-Hugs are good for your heartNot only does a hug feel good, but it’s good for a heart healthy lifestyle.
-In an experiment at the University of North Carolina, Chapel Hill, participants who didn't have any contact with their partners developed a faster heart rate than those who received hugs.
+Hugs are good for your heartNot only does a hug feel good, it’s good for a heart healthy lifestyle.
+In an experiment at the University of North Carolina participants who didn't have any contact with their partners developed a faster heart rate than those who received hugs.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent